noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 Quit Hive: ``!quit``

 **Get data**<br>
-I went to this [data-link][data-link] provided by the youtube video's git, and saved it in my local as orders.csv.
+I went to this [data-link][data-link] provided by the youtube video's github, and saved it in my local as orders.csv.
 Then I connected using Winscp to the azure platform using hostname as found in *HDInsight resource group > Settings > SSH + Cluster login > Hostname*, username as sshuser and my password.
 After connection, I transferred the orders.csv file to the azure platform server.
-When I issue *ls* in the gitbash, I now see the orders.csv file.<br>
+When I issue *ls* in gitbash, I now see the orders.csv file.<br>

 See the first 10 records: ``head orders.csv``<br>